AdnanCukur/Adnalytics/README.md

 The only requirement is that you have an "yourcustomprefix-on" attribute that will let Adnalytics know on which event to call the callback function.

+Uses MutationObserver to make it fully functional with lazy loaded dom elements

 # Usage

 Full example found here https://github.com/AdnanCukur/Adnalytics/blob/master/Example/Index.html